garrison0/raymarchingfundamentals/docs/intro.md

 ## Ray tracing

 Imagine shooting a ray out from your eyes towards each pixel on your computer screen.
 Your mind "renders" this pixel as a color.
 Now imagine, instead, that your computer screen is transparent.
 Each ray continues through your screen until it intersects with whatever object lies behind the screen.
-We can pretend the color visible at this position on the object corresponds to the original pixel.
+Pretend the color visible at this position on the object corresponds to the original pixel.
 The color your mind "renders" this new "pixel" as is going to depend on:

 - The position of intersection: is the object in fog, or in a shadow?
 - The object's material: is the object metallic and shiny, or soft and diffuse?